stdlib-js/stdlib/tools/gh-pages/benchmarks-bundle/README.md

 #### bundle( root, \[options,\] clbk )

-Given a `root` root directory from which to search for benchmarks, bundle benchmarks into a single file using [browserify][browserify].
+Given a `root` directory from which to search for benchmarks, bundle benchmarks into a single file using [browserify][browserify].

 ``` javascript
 var cwd = require( '@stdlib/utils/cwd' );